-The above steps will convert all your Oracle objects into PostgreSQL objects.
+The above step will convert most of Oracle objects into PostgreSQL objects.
 Objects which could not be converted automatically must be taken care of manually after migration at a later time.

-At this point, most of the objects from your source Oracle databased has been converted to PostgreSQL target

 Database migration Service

+As you completed the schema conversion from Oracle to PostgreSQL, in this step, you will create a Database Migration Service (DMS) instance and run a task to migrate data from Oracle to PostgreSQL.

+Step 1.
 Create Database Migration Instance

-Navigate to: https://ap-northeast-1.console.aws.amazon.com/dms/home?region=ap-northeast-1#replication-instances:
+Go to DMS console: https://ap-northeast-1.console.aws.amazon.com/dms/home?region=ap-northeast-1#replication-instances

 Click on ‘Create Replication Instance’